-Though we’ve all had childhood dream jobs, as we grew up and learn more about ourselves, we found out that perhaps that cool job we envisioned of having as a kid isn’t what we really wanted to do.
+Though we’ve all had childhood ‘dream’ jobs, as we grew up and learn more about ourselves, we found out that perhaps that cool job we envisioned having as a kid isn’t what we actually wanted to do.

-If you’ve found yourself in this predicament, do everything in your power to find out just what your passion is by seeking the things that excite you, the things that make you truly come alive.
+If you’ve found yourself in this predicament, do everything in your power to find out just what your passion is by seeking the things that excite you.
+Seek the things that make you truly come alive.

-Speaking from my own experience, you may find this contemplation will far from being a walk in the park.
+Speaking from my own experience, this journey will be far from being a walk in the park.

-I’m eternally grateful that though I wasn’t sure as to what I wanted to do with my life back then, I was already aware of what I do not want: a well paid but soul-crushing job.
-I ended up accepting a decently paid job at a medium-sized marketing firm with a kick-ass boss, a slew of challenging tasks and fun colleagues.
+I knew that if I wanted to do meaningful work and truly learn, I had a better chance of doing so in a small or medium-sized company.
+So, I ended up accepting a decently-paid job at a marketing firm with a kick-ass boss, a slew of challenging tasks, and fun colleagues.

 But then, the Universe intervened.

 Whilst waiting for the job to start in the fall, I visited my family abroad during the summer and took an internship at a boutique executive search (headhunter) firm.

 Little did I know then, this decision ended up changing how my life was to unravel.

 Long story short, I ended up being offered a managerial position and after much deliberation, I decided to accept it.
 I loved the job and everything that comes with it but within less than 2 years, I realized that it wasn’t quite what I wanted to pursue in the long run.

 Ever since then, I figured I should at least try any job that seemed interesting and give me the opportunity to grow.